eramos4/csc675-finalproject/README.md

 # csc675-finalproject

-How to run backend with react build:
+How to run Project:

 cd into Backend directory

-To run backend: npm run start:backend
+To run app: npm run start:backend

-runs on port: 4000
+Go to port: 4000

 How to run frontend alone: